Council tax discounts

 - An increase in disablement pension.

 As a live-in carer you do NOT need to be receiving carer's allowance to qualify for this council tax discount.
-Please note that more than one person in a household can qualify as a live-in carer, so long each fits the qualifying criteria above.
+More than one person in a household can qualify as a live-in carer, so long as each fits the qualifying criteria above.

 Reductions based on your income

-If you're on a low income or claim benefits, such as universal credit, your household may qualify for a council tax reduction.
+If you're on a low income or claim benefits, such as universal credit, your household may qualify for a council tax reduction – which can be as much as 100%.
 It doesn't matter if you own your own home or rent, or whether you're employed or not.
 Yet what you get depends on:

 - Where you live